Georgetown Law Closed: Wednesday, March 21

 • M.A.A.S. concentration in Culture/Society – especially Islam/Islamic societies (with law focus on International/Comparative Law, Family Law, or Law and Other Disciplines).

-• 24 credits of M.A.A.S. course work, or 18 credits plus intensive Arabic if necessary, taken during the first or second years of the joint program (see Language Requirement infra );
+• 24 credits of M.A.A.S. coursework, or 18 credits plus intensive Arabic if necessary, taken during the first or second years of the joint program (see Language Requirement below);

-• 29 credits in further law courses including Professional Responsibility and successful completion of the legal writing requirement.
+• 30 credits in further law courses including Professional Responsibility and successful completion of the legal writing requirement.
+Students matriculating in Fall 2016 or later must also complete 6 credits of experiential coursework.
 These courses are distributed among the third and fourth years;

 • 19 credits in international law courses including: 3 credits in the required course International Law I: Introduction to International Law; 4 credits in further international law courses; and 12 other credits in international law or international law-related courses which complement the student’s area of concentration.
 These courses are taken in the third and fourth years.
 Students should focus their electives on their M.A.A.S. divisional concentration, integrating their interests in law and the Arab world; and